firbas/hypo3d/README.md

 the linearization approach, which can be successfully applied in seismic tomography, is not directly applicable to our problem because it does not guarantee the accuracy needed for regional phases, whose ray paths are passing close to the curved surface. -->

-This method can only be accurate enough if the ray path perturbances have little effect on the total travel-time.

 ### Coordinates
 The map coordinate system S-JTSK Křovák EPSG:5513 is used for program input and output